bashmish/builder-wds/README.md

 npx storybook@latest upgrade
 ```

-Then [activate the storybook-builder-wds](#activating-the-builder) in the main storybook configuration.
+Then [activate the builder](#activating-the-builder) in the main storybook configuration.

 ### Uninstall old packages